 But what exactly does any of this mean ?

-Astrologically, Easter can occur on any date between March 23rd and April 26st and is closely related to the timing of the Spring Equinox, the first Sunday after the full moon.
+Astrologically, Easter can occur on any date between March 23rd and April 26st and is closely related to the timing of the Spring Equinox, on the first Sunday after the full moon.
 During the Equinox night and day are nearly the same length-12 hours.
 The word Equinox comes from the Latin word “aequinoctium” a combination of two Latin terms: “aequus” meaning equal or even, and nox,” meaning “night.”

 The Council of Nicaea in 325 decreed that Easter should be observed on the first Sunday following the first full moon after the spring equinox.
+The council aimed to standardize the date, specifically ensuring it was not celebrated on the same day as the Hebrew Passover.
+The decision was made to ensure all Christians celebrated Easter on the same day, a day separate from the Hebrew calendar.

 Why is it called Easter (Eostre)?